TamIvAnt/TamIvAnt/README.md

 My name is Ivan.
 I am Russian.
-18 years old.
+19 years old.

 I love programming and everything related to it

-I am currently studying Python, Javascript, HTML, CSS, Kotlin
+I am currently studying Javascript, HTML, CSS.
+VueJS, NodeJS

 At the moment my computer is: